mgoeker/table2itol/README.md

 This works like generating collapsing instructions as described above but with a factor instead of a logical vector.
 Each row that does not contain a `NA` value will then yield a subtree naming instruction.
 The `tests/INPUT` folder contains an according example file.

+To additionally prevent rows from being included in the output, use `--emblems` to choose a column that indicates the rows to be considered.
+Empty character strings, `NA` and `FALSE` values in that column cause the respective row to be deleted.
+The `tests/INPUT` folder contains an according example file.

 #### How can I better display dates?